-To model functional and extra-functional behavior such as timing and resource usage of SOS, in this paper, we use the dense-time state-based hierarchical modeling language called REMES [22].
+To model functional and extra-functional behavior such as timing and resource usage of SOS, in this paper, we use the dense-time state-based hierarchical modeling language called REMES [23].
 The language has been initially intended as a meaningful basis for modeling and analysis of embedded systems in a componentbased fashion.
 To make it suitable for modeling SOS too, we have recently extended REMES with constructs fit for an SOS description [6].
-To enable formal analysis, REMES models can be transformed into Timed Automata (TA) [1], or PTA [2], depending on the analysis type [12].
+To enable formal analysis, REMES models can be transformed into Timed Automata (TA) [1], or PTA [2], depending on the analysis type [13].

-We find REMES language appropriate also for SOS, since it is a language wellsuited for abstract modeling, supports hierarchical modeling, has an input/ouput distinction, a well-defined formal semantics, and tool support [13] .
+REMES is appropriate for describing the behavior of SOS, as it is well-suited for abstract modeling, since it is a language well-suited for abstract modeling, supports hierarchical modeling, has an input/ouput distinction, a well-defined formal semantics, and tool support $[14]^{-1}$.